 - 11:42 = comparison with genes involved in psoriosis and vitiligo.

-- 12:15 and 12:45 = most important part of the presentation related to research on Janus kinase (JAK) inhibitors such as Ruxolitinib (JAK 1,2), Tofacitinib (JAK 1,2,3), Baricitinib (JAK 1,2), VX-509 (JAK 1,2) and R348 (JAK 1,2).
-The last three mentioned are not yet approved, while the first two are FDA approved for certain applications and you can read about those drugs via the “Categories” section in the left hand column of this blog.
+- 12:15 and 12:45 = most important part of the presentation related to research on Janus kinase (JAK) inhibitors.
+These include Ruxolitinib (JAK 1,2); Tofacitinib (JAK 1,2,3); Baricitinib (JAK 1,2); VX-509 (JAK 1,2); and R348 (JAK 1,2).
+The last three mentioned are not yet approved, while the first two are FDA approved for certain applications.
+You can read more about those drugs via the “Categories” section in the left hand column of this blog.

 - 12:57 = Results on mice.